-Situated in the Mekong river delta, Ca Mau is in the very south of Vietnam.
-As well as ethnic Vietnamese, there are also members of the Khmer Krom and Hoa minorities living in the region.
+Ca Mau is situated in the very south of Vietnam in the Mekong river delta.
+The population of the city is estimated to be around 205,000 people.
+The majority of the population is ethnic Vietnamese, but there are also members of the Khmer Krom and Hoa minorities present.

-If a child can no longer live with their family, they can find a loving home in one of the SOS families in our Children's Village.
-Here they live in a family home and are affectionately cared for by an SOS Mother.
+When children can no longer live with their families, they can find a loving home in one of the 14 SOS families, who can care for up to 140 children.